 The faculty of the Georgia School of Orthodontics consists of a talented group of doctors who have experience in the areas of full-time academics as well as full-time private practice in the orthodontic profession.
-They include the best in the field of orthodontics, and are dedicated to providing residents with exceptional didactic and clinical training.
-The faculty includes Diplomates of the American Board of Orthodontists (ABO), and a world-renowned researcher with over fifteen specialty degrees or designations.
-This faculty and the residents are supported by an excellent group of administrative and clinical staff.
+They include Diplomates of the American Board of Orthodontists (ABO), and world-renowned researchers.
+You can read the profile for each of our faculty members here.

 Find out more about our faculty by selecting their pictures below.

 Dr. Ricky E. Harrell is a 1979 graduate of the University of Alabama School of Dentistry.
 After serving as a commissioned officer in the U.S. Public Health Service in the Navajo Area Indian Health Service for three years, he returned to the University of Alabama and completed his residency in orthodontics in 1984.
 He was in the private practice of orthodontics in Westminster, CO from 1984-2006.
 Upon leaving private practice in 2006, he became a commissioned officer in the US Army Reserves, 919th Medical CO (DS) in Aurora, CO and joined the faculty at the University of Colorado.
 He earned an MA in education from the University of the Pacific in 2014.